Frequently Asked Questions

 No. Except for the English Composition and general education credits, the courses in this program are not the prerequisites for pharmacy school admission.
 The pharmacy courses at Cuyahoga Community College are taught at a technical rather than professional level.

 Pharmacy schools do, however, prefer applicants with pharmacy experience, and participation in this program may make it possible to find pharmacy employment while earning pre-pharmacy credits.
 Additionally, it IS possible to complete the admissions requirements for some PharmD programs at Tri-C. Call or email the Pharmacy Program Manager for more information about this process.

-Must a pharmacy technician be licensed or certified?
+Must a pharmacy technician be licensed?

 Can I apply existing credits to this program?
 Will I be able to complete the program in less time as a result?

 Many previously earned credits can be applied toward the requirements of either the Pharmacy Tech degree or certificate.

 Mathematics and science credits must have been earned within 7 years of beginning the program.
 Some course substitutions are allowed:

 - Other college algebra courses may take the place of Applied Algebra in the program sequence

 - General Biology or Anatomy/Physiology courses with labs may count toward the Human Biology requirement

 - Combinations of Biology and Chemistry courses may replace the Biochemistry requirement